ritikaxx/Ment-Ed/README.md

 Employer community, Recruiter community and a common platform to connect all three.

-# BUSINESS ASPECT-
-1. This will connect all three students, mentors and recruiter at a single place.
-2. Students will get their mentors easily and fast.3.
-Effective Employee Onboarding :Mentors/ex employers can get an additional source of income and a chance to help their mentees.
-3. Fast recruitment process as recruiters can shortlist top candidate.

 # USER INTERACTION / MAIN WEBPAGE
 1- STUDENT